 Medium = $1,201 to $1,900

 The criteria for administrative decisions on additional salary increases are:

-- Potential for future contributions to the organization through program and/or management and leadership
+- potential for future contributions to the organization and programs

 7. Ladder Evaluation